Kimhyr/Kedit/README.md

 requires a heap allocation of a node containing the string everytime you want to write into the buffer, and you have to search for the requested location everytime you want to operate on the buffer.
-Solely because I'd have to allocate on the heap for every write operation, the rope triggered me.
+Solely because I'd have to allocate in the heap for every write operation, the rope triggered me.

 The [gap buffer](https://en.wikipedia.org/wiki/Gap_buffer) is array-based, that's what triggered me.